lzenner/themed_tweaks/themed_tweaks/readme.themed_tweaks.english.txt

 ------------------------------------------------------------------------
 * BG1EE		- Give good-aligned reasons to go into peoples' homes
 * BG1EE     - Add Caelar recruitment attempts of PC after Nashkel mines and ToSC ending
-* BG1EE		- Allow turning down airship thieves guild quest without violence
+* BG1EE		- Allow turning down airship thieves guild quest without aggroing the entire guild
 * BG1EE/SoD - Remove errant references to PC being Bhaalspawn, like Entar
 * SoD       - Add reactions/options when 'A Historical Treatise of Dragonspear Castle' is found
 * SoD       - Speed up the elevator in hell
 * SoD       - Speed up the prison/trial scenes
-* SoD/BG2EE - Remove cut scenes that the PC shouldn't be privy to
-* SoD/BG2EE - Move dreams about Irenicus from SoD to BG2EE
 * BG2EE     - Distribute group's possessions from the beginning of BG2 to stores in Athkatla
 * ToB       - Add a "continue the adventure" ending with Bhaalspawn powers intact
 * EET       - Allow Imoen to transition to dual-class mage during her training with Duke Liia